Alfresco/docs-alfresco/process-services/latest/index.md

 * Review and Approve (pooled review)
 * Review and Approve (single reviewer)

-See the [Alfresco Docs - Preconfigured workflows]({% link process-services/latest/using/workflows.md %}) documentation for more details.
+See the [Preconfigured workflows]({% link process-services/latest/using/workflows.md %}) documentation for more details.